-Some skin problems come from serious internal causes and should be treated by a veterinarian (in these cases the ingested Aloe, such as Aloe vera juice, can greatly support the therapy indicated by the Vet), but sometimes, especially when the warm weather comes, some problems are due to issues as simple as contact with a new plant, or the fact that there are more insects, or there is more activity (wounds), or hypersensitivity that manifests itself more clearly in the changes of time, without becoming a problem when it has already stabilized the ambient temperature.
+Some skin problems come from serious internal causes and should be treated by a veterinarian but sometimes especially when the warm weather comes, some problems are due to issues as simple as contact with a new plant, or the fact that there are more insects, or there is more activity (wounds), or hypersensitivity that manifests itself more clearly in the changes of time, without becoming a problem when it has already stabilized the ambient temperature.

 Aloe vera is widely used to treat various disorders of our animals, for example, its use in dermatitis is widespread, likewise, is a natural treatment, respectful and very effective against numerous dermatological conditions.

 We can use it in the following cases:

 - It is exfoliating: it helps to eliminate dead cells and dead tissue from eczematous lesions, with desquamation, or with scabs.

 - Anti-pruritic: decreases scratching/laming to a certain degree.
 Helps allergic dermatitis.